fabrix-app/docs/en/guides/framework/getting-started.md

 ## What is Fabrix?

-Fabrix is a new Node.js MVC framework written in TypeScript and transpiled to ES2015 (ES6).
+Fabrix is a new Node.js framework written in TypeScript and transpiled to ES2015 (ES6).
 It's a modular framework which allows you to choose your every day framework(s) and make them work together.

 ## Installation